Quansight-Labs/numpy_pytorch_interop/RFC.md

 A few arguments against:
 * The compat introduces a number of type conversions that may produce somewhat slow code when used in eager mode.
-  * [Note] Keeping this in mind, we tried to use in the implementations as few operators as possible, to make it reasonably fast in eager mode.
+  * [Note] Keeping this in mind, we tried to use as few operators as possible, in the implementation, to make it reasonably fast in eager mode.
 * Exposing `torch.numpy` would create a less performant secondary entry point to many of the functions in PyTorch.
 This could be a trap for new users.